 What exactly does happen if you refuse to activate Windows right away or just never do it?

-The answer is going to heavily depend on which version of Windows you’re running and we can obviously start with Windows 10.
+The answer will depend heavily on which version of Windows you’re running and we can start with Windows 10.

-Because it’s the most recent version, but we can also go over Windows 8, Windows 7 even though that’s going to be going away very soon.
+Because it’s the most recent version, we can also go over Windows 8, and Windows 7 even though that’s going to be going away very soon.